iridakos/iridakos.github.io/_posts/2013-12-20-creating-a-simple-todo-part-3.markdown

 ---
 layout: post
 title:  "Creating a simple ToDo application with Ruby on Rails - Part 3"
+description: "Third part of the tutorial creating a simple ToDo application with Ruby on Rails."
 date:   2013-12-20 10:00:00 +0300
 preview: "This is the third part of the tutorial.
 In this part, we are going to use Devise & CanCan in order to add authentication and authorization features to the application."
 category: "tutorials"